SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-19-get-out-of-death-cults.md

 - The public health data says we should get vaxed, boosted, masked, and distanced to minimize the loss of life.
-- Republicans, particuarly Sen Cruz, propose to defund any school which does that, thereby using federal funding as a bludgeon to maximizes misery and death.
+- Republicans, particuarly Sen Cruz, propose to defund any school which does that, thereby using federal funding as a bludgeon to _maximize misery and death._

 Note that voting for this proposal was nearly unanimous among Republicans, with the exceptions of Blunt and Collins and apparently a couple others who judiciously chose to be